pokt-network/wpokt-validator/DEPLOYMENT_GUIDE.md

 4. Update the MintController Smart Contract on the Ethereum network with the Ethereum addresses of the N validators.
 The MintController Smart Contract will utilize these addresses to validate signatures from the deployed validators during the bridging process.

-### Step 4: Store Private Keys in Secret Manager
+### Step 4: Store Secrets in Secret Manager

 1. Add all the Ethereum and Pocket private keys to the Secret Manager on GCP.
 Ensure you securely store these keys as they are crucial for your validator's operation.

+2. Also add the MongoDB URI with read-and-write permissions to the Secret Manager.
+This URI will be used to connect to the MongoDB cluster.

-2. Note down the names of all the secrets created in Secret Manager.
+3. Note down the names of all the secrets created in Secret Manager.
 You will use these secret names during the deployment process.

-3. Additionally, consider storing copies of the private keys in other secure places for additional redundancy and security.
+4. Additionally, consider storing copies of the private keys in other secure places for additional redundancy and security.
 You might want to use hardware wallets, cold storage devices, or other secure offline storage methods to safeguard your validator's private keys.

 ### Step 5: Optional - Create Service Accounts and Separate Key Pairs